 One little boy asked William if he’d like a big family.
 William revealed hat he would like two children.
 Meanwhile, Kate struggled to think of which power she might like if she were a superhero.
 After William said “invisibility”, Kate chose that too, theorising that if she didn’t, William might sneak up on her.

-Later, William and Kate toured the Rolls Royce plant in Seletar.
+After touring the Gardens by the Bay project, William and Kate toured the Rolls Royce plant in Seletar.
 The plant was opened earlier this year after an investment of over S$700 million by British firm Rolls Royce.
 When fully operational, the plant will create 500 new jobs in the region.